manishmcu/manishmcu/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/manishmcu](https://github.com/manishmcu)

-- 💬 Ask me about **Robotics, Automation, Artificial Intelligence and Machine Learning, Web Development**
+- 💬 Ask me about **Robotics, Automation, Navigation, UAV, Avionics, DGCA-Certification, BIS-Standard, Product Quality**

 - 📫 How to reach me **manish.pakhira@gmail.com**